tdongsi/tdongsi.github.io/source/_posts/Jenkins/2017-08-06-github-rest-api.markdown

 The blog post showcases some useful snippets for interacting with Github API.
 Jenkins pipelines regularly interacts with Github (public or Enterprise) API to perform some query/posting, for example, regarding the current pull request.
-For that reason, some of the following snippets are `curl` commands embedded in Groovy-based Jenkinsfile code.
+For that reason, some of the following snippets are either in Groovy or `curl` commands embedded in Groovy-based Jenkinsfile code.

 <!--more-->

+### Working with Pull Requests

-### Merge pull request
+#### Merge pull request

 ``` groovy Merge pull request
 stage ("Merge PR") {